EGI-Federation/fedcloud-documentation/source/aod.rst

 Intended user groups
 ::::::::::::::::::::

-* Researchers and scientist.
+* Researchers and scientists.

-* Application developers who want to share their app available to the community through AoD.
+* Application developers who want to share their applications available to the community through AoD.

 * National e-Infrastructures who want to offer the EGI applications library to